GarageInc/faraway-starwars/README.md

 ### Local Storage

-All character edits are saved in the browser's localStorage under the key `starwars_characters`.
+All character edits are saved in the browser's localStorage using the `useLocalStorage` hook from `usehooks-ts`.
+The data is stored under the key `starwars_characters`.
 This means:
 - Edits persist across page refreshes
 - No server requests for saving data
 - Each character's edited state is tracked
 - Original data can be fetched from API at any time
+- Reactive state management with automatic localStorage sync

 ## API Integration